Capital gains tax in 10 questions

 3 Not offered by BNP Paribas Fortis.

-3. How is the taxable value calculated?
+3. How is the capital gains tax calculated?

 Example: